-Take with a meal.
-1 tab once daily.
+Take with a meal. ≥12yrs (and ≥35kg): 1 tab once daily.
 After replacement: do additional monitoring of HIV-1 RNA to assess for potential virologic failure or rebound.
 Renal impairment (CrCl<50mL/min): not recommended.
 If concomitant with rifabutin regimen: take additional rilpivirine 25mg once daily.

-Avoid concomitant drugs that contain emtricitabine, tenofovir, rilpivirine, lamivudine, or adefovir dipivoxil.
+Avoid concomitant drugs that contain emtricitabine, tenofovir, lamivudine, or adefovir dipivoxil.
 Avoid concomitant or recent use of nephrotoxic agents.
 Tenofovir levels increased by concomitant ledipasvir/sofosbuvir; monitor for toxicity.
 Emtricitabine/tenofovir: monitor drugs that reduce renal function or compete for renal tubular secretion (eg, adefovir dipivoxil, cidofovir, acyclovir, valacyclovir, ganciclovir, valganciclovir, aminoglycosides, high-dose or multiple NSAIDs).
-Rilpivirine: Potentiated by CYP3A inhibitors.
-Antagonized by CYP3A inducers (see Contraindications).
+Rilpivirine: potentiated by CYP3A inhibitors; antagonized by CYP3A inducers (see Contraindications).
 Rilpivirine levels decreased by concomitant rifabutin (see Adults).
 May antagonize azole antifungals (monitor for breakthrough fungal infections), methadone (monitor).
 May be potentiated by clarithromycin, erythromycin, telithromycin.
-Separate antacids (by at least 2hrs before or at least 4hrs after) and H2-receptor antagonists (by at least 12hrs before or 4hrs after) rilpivirine; drugs that increase gastric pH may result in decreased plasma concentrations.
+Separate dosing of antacids by at least 2hrs before or at least 4hrs after rilpivirine; or H2-receptor antagonists by at least 12hrs before or 4hrs after rilpivirine; drugs that increase gastric pH may result in decreased plasma concentrations.
 Caution with drugs with a known risk for torsades de pointes.

-Insomnia, headache, diarrhea, nausea, fatigue, dizziness, depression, abnormal dreams, rash; fat redistribution, immune reconstitution syndrome, lactic acidosis, severe hepatomegaly with steatosis (may be fatal), hepatotoxicity.
+Depressive disorders, insomnia, headache, diarrhea, nausea, fatigue, dizziness, depression, abnormal dreams, rash; fat redistribution, immune reconstitution syndrome, lactic acidosis, severe hepatomegaly with steatosis, hepatotoxicity.